A Quick Guide to the Microsoft Power Platform

 Microsoft Power Apps Home

 The primary benefit of Power Apps is a faster response to business requirements and opportunities.
-If a team has an idea or wants to improve a process, they can quickly build an application.
+If a team has an idea or wants to improve a process, they can quickly build an application or create a Microsoft project site for streamlined collaboration.

 A recent Forrester study found that Power Apps: